pwpf/demo/README.md

 Any of the above tools should provide you with the proper tooling to internationalize the plugin.

-## License

-MVC Plugin Boilerplate for WordPress is licensed under the GPL v2 or later.

-> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

-> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-> You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

-A copy of the license is included in the root of the plugin’s directory.
-The file is named `LICENSE`.

 ## Credits

 The `MVC Plugin Boilerplate for WordPress` is built upon the `WordPress Plugin Boilerplate` project forked by [Roger Rodrigo](https://ca.linkedin.com/in/rogerrodrigo).
 The original `WordPress Plugin Boilerplate` project was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015 the project was handed over by Tom to Devin Vinson.

 This `MVC Plugin Boilerplate for WordPress` was developed and is being maintained by [Sumit Pore](https://www.linkedin.com/in/sumitpore/).

-To show support for the project, Star the repository or [follow me on Twitter](https://twitter.com/sumitpore), and say Hi!